 While the theft was the focus of news stories, Rivera’s death exemplified what some experts term a “national crisis” in emergency room care.
 As ER patient demand increases and the number of facilities shrinks, overcrowding has resulted in longer waits and, ultimately, poorer care.

 If you or a loved one suffered a severe injury or death due to poor or delayed treatment at a hospital emergency room in Pennsylvania, New Jersey or Delaware, you may want to contact an attorney.
-Kline & Specter, PC, a Philadelphia law firm with 50 lawyers, five of whom are also doctors, has the experience to litigate emergency room lawsuits.
+Kline & Specter, PC, a Philadelphia law firm with more than 50 lawyers, five of whom are also doctors, has the experience to litigate emergency room lawsuits.
 The firm offers free medical malpractice case evaluations and represents clients throughout Pennsylvania, New Jersey, Delaware and nationwide.

 Kline & Specter has handled and is currently litigating a number of emergency room cases, including one in which a middle-aged father of two was evaluated by a physician assistant for chest pain and discharged with a diagnosis of a gastrointestinal malady.
 Ten hours later, the patient suffered cardiac arrest and died.